 Tricos are hatching in full force and the fish are gorging!
-You want to hit the water early in the morning before the water warms up and look for big pods of fish sipping on spinners.
+You want to hit the water early in the morning before the water warms up and look for big pods of fish sipping on spinners or before the divers come equipped with the best scuba diving masks, they can find online.
 Late afternoon to late evening is also a great time to target rising fish.
 We suggest a size 18-20 Hi-Vis Trico spinner imitation or a cluster midge trailed with a drowned trico imitation.
 A small rusty spinner also works well as a spent trico or pmd.

 Flows are holding steady just between 4500-5000 CFS and the fish are feeling themselves.
 There is wade fishing opportunities just about everywhere with excellent river access along the rec road.
 Just make sure you’re respecting the space of other wade fishermen.
 If you see more than one car at any given spot, move on to the next spot.
 It’s a big river ya’ll!